RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

 A Redis Enterprise cluster (REC) is created by with a  `RedisEnterpriseCluster` custom resource that contains cluster's specifications.

+The following example creates a minimal Redis Enterprise cluster.
 See the [RedisEnterpriseCluster API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for more information on the various options available.

-You can test the operator by creating a minimal cluster by following this procedure:

-1. Create a file called `test-rec.yaml` that defines a Redis Enterprise cluster with three nodes:
+1. Create a file (`my-rec.yaml`) that defines a Redis Enterprise cluster with three nodes:

     ```sh
-    cat <<EOF > test-rec.yaml
+    cat <<EOF > <my-rec.yaml>
     apiVersion: "app.redislabs.com/v1"
     kind: "RedisEnterpriseCluster"
     metadata:
-      name: "test-rec"
+      name: "<my-rec>"
     spec:
       nodes: 3
     EOF